How did you begin studying sarod and specifically under Ustad Ali Akbar Khan Sahib? What drew you to Indian classical music?

 I learned later that Dada would use some of these recordings when he traveled without musicians.
 Dancing to a recording, especially in performance. must be easier for the dancer; the music on tape is the same every time; in live performance, especially with Dada, the speed would vary (usually speeding up with the excitement of either Dada or the musicians) and sometimes I or Dada would forget a section and have to either patch it up quickly or just keep going.

 I’m speaking from experience: There is a group of about 15 of Khansahib’s early disciples who started in the 1960s and early 1970s.
 We each have solo careers of varying degrees and although we are friendly and occasionally played together over the years we did not regularly share our art with each other, especially as a group.
-Ten years ago I started a semi annual mehfil (gathering of artists) where we would come together and perform for each other and a very small audience, sometimes 6 in one evening and sometimes six on Saturday evening and six on Sunday morning.
-Knowing the others would be our harshest critics (it felt almost as intimidating as playing for Khansahib!) it was very challenging, but as time went on a generosity of spirit emerged and we became increasingly supportive and less competitive, realizing how each of our gifts had the potential to elevate the others.
+Ten years ago, I started a semi-annual mehfil (gathering of artists) where we would come together and perform for each other and a very small audience, sometimes six in one evening and sometimes six on Saturday evening and six on Sunday morning.
+Knowing the others would be our harshest critics (it felt almost as intimidating as playing for Khansahib!), it was very challenging.
+But as time went on, a generosity of spirit emerged and we became increasingly supportive and less competitive, realizing how each of our gifts had the potential to elevate the others.

-Photo Credits: Feature Photo – Christopher Ris 1984, photo credit Ritesh Das; Photo 2 – Ali Akbar Khan & Christopher Ris, video screen capture; Photo 3 – Christopher Ris, photo credit Hans Ris; Photo 4 – Chitresh Das & Christopher Ris; Photo 5 – Swapan Chaudhuri, James Pomerantz, Dallas Smith & Chris Ris, (Chitresh Das Band) 1980, photo credit George Lucas; Photo 6 – Zakir Hussain, Chitresh Das, James Pomerantz, photo credit Betsy Bourbon; Photo 7 – Sita Haran Program; Photo 8 – Chitresh Das & Christopher Ris, video screen capture; Photo 9 – Daniel Paul, Marnis Ris & Christopher Ris (Indus Dakini and the Mantra All Stars); Photo 10 – Christopher Ris, photo credit Marni Ris; Photo 11 – Christopher Ris & Marni Ris 1978.
+Photo Credits: Photo 1 – photo credit Ritesh Das; Photo 2 – Ali Akbar Khan & Christopher Ris, video screen capture; Photo 3 – Christopher Ris, photo credit Hans Ris; Photo 4 – Chitresh Das & Christopher Ris; Photo 5 – Swapan Chaudhuri, James Pomerantz, Dallas Smith & Chris Ris, (Chitresh Das Band) 1980, photo credit George Lucas; Photo 6 – Christopher Ris 1984; Photo 7 – Zakir Hussain, Chitresh Das, James Pomerantz, photo credit Betsy Bourbon; Photo 8 – Sita Haran Program; Photo 9 – Chitresh Das & Christopher Ris, video screen capture; Photo 10 – Daniel Paul, Marni Ris & Christopher Ris (Indus Dakini and the Mantra All Stars); Photo 11 – Christopher Ris, photo credit Marni Ris; Photo 12 – Christopher Ris & Marni Ris 1978.